Stretching along the bottom edge reduced the radius and it now follows the window template sitting underneath.

 With the piece upside down in this shot, you can see how follows the body profile, it was then also made to follow the gutter line in the other direction, using the shrinker/stretcher.

-Last fold was to tip it one more time to go back over the top of the doors finally with a 5mm-5/16" gap above tham!
+Last fold was to tip it one more time to go back over the top of the doors finally with a 5mm-5/16" gap above them!
 As soon as I did though it removed all the arc I had put into it to follow the gutter line after the last fold!
 Drew about 8mm-5/16 out in the middle.
 Cannot use a shrinker/stretcher to get this back either as the last fold prevents that.

 So I used my trick of using the tig as a focused controlled heat source along the opposite fold which will make it shrink as it cools naturally after first expending while hot.
 A few places I went too slow and over shrunk it, so either stretched that heat line a bit or shrank it on the opposite side to pull it back some.
 Now it follows the template once again.